Retinal Diseases Largo, Clearwater, St. Petersburg, and Tampa

 Dr. Leonard Kirsch, Dr. Richard Hairston, and Dr. Janie Ho are our board-certified, fellowship-trained ophthalmologists with advanced medical training in the subspecialty of the retina and vitreous care.
 At The Eye Institute of West Florida, you will always receive the personal attention of an expert to help diagnose and treat your condition.

-Patient’s Testimonial: “Overall my experience at the Eye Institute has been excellent!
+“Overall my experience at the Eye Institute has been excellent!
 All staff have been most courteous, professional, knowledgeable, friendly and efficient.
 In particular, Lauren did an excellent job of setting up and coordinating everything for my eye surgery.
 Also, the technician who took pictures of my eye and assisted with post-op was terrific! “

-Surgeon: Dr. Richard Hairston
+Teri – patient of Dr. Richard Hairston

 What Are Floaters?